-- Provide a minimum of 120 – 180 course contact time or an equivalence of 12 to 18 days so students can learn and develop their skills sufficiently.
+- Provide minimum adequate course contact time or an equivalence of 12 to 18 days so students can learn and develop their skills sufficiently.
 The co-creator of NLP, Dr. John Grinder believes it takes about 180 hours to learn NLP adequately.
 The seven day programs are not enough, let along become a NLP Practitioner in a few days!

 - Small classes so students get quality personal attention and assistance.

 - Create an effective context for discovery of the deeper learning, such as conducting real client session for business projects, coaching or other applications using NLP.

 - Live demonstration

 - Group practice

 - Follow up practices

 - Skill Application in Real Life Situations